-We are looking only at the non-uniform case here, it's easy to get to the uniform case by setting $\Delta_i = 1$ .
+We are looking only at the non-uniform case here, it's easy to get to the uniform case by setting $\Delta_i = 1$.

-In case you were wondering, natural end conditions are sometimes also called "relaxed" end conditions.
+Natural end conditions are naturally a good fit for natural splines (page 41).
+And in case you were wondering, natural end conditions are sometimes also called "relaxed" end conditions.